Goshen-Savvy/CMSC6950-Project/ReadMe.md

 $ make
 #To removing all the downloaded data and complied files
 $ make clean
-To run the test case.
-If there is no reply, that means success.
-$ make test
 #To generate files by file name (Ex. report.pdf).
 $ make report.pdf
 ```